ucldc/ingest_deploy/README.md

 #### 3.1.
 Create <a name="createstageworker">stage workers</a>

-* Log into the majorTom stage machine. (harvest-stg.cdlib.org)
-* To activate the virtualenv in ~/workers_local/, run: `. ~/workers_local/bin/activate`
+* Log onto blackstar & sudo to hrv-stg
-* To create some worker machines (bare ec2 instances), run: `ansible-playbook --vault-password-file=~/.vault_pass_ingest -i ~/code/ingest_deploy/ansible/hosts ~/code/ingest_deploy/ansible/create_worker-stage.yml --extra-vars="count=3"`
+* To create some worker machines (bare ec2 instances), run: `ansible-playbook ~/code/ansible/create_worker.yml --extra-vars="count=3"`

 The `count=##` parameter will set the number of instances to create.
 For harvesting one small collection you can set this to `count=1`.
 To re-harvest all collections, you can set this to `count=20`.
 For anything in between, use your judgment.

 You should see output in the console as the playbook runs through its tasks.
 At the end, it will give you a status line.
 Look for `fail=0` to verify that everything ran OK.

 The default instance creation will attempt to get instances from the "spot" market so that it is cheaper to run the workers.
 Sometimes the spot market price can get very high and the spot instances won't work.
-You can check the pricing by issuing the following command on majorTom:
+You can check the pricing by issuing the following command on blackstar, hrv-stg user:

 ```sh
 aws ec2 describe-spot-price-history --instance-types m3.large --availability-zone us-west-2c --product-description "Linux/UNIX (Amazon VPC)" --max-items 2